-From the four condition code flags, eight conditions are defined for standard instructions.
-These are shown in Tbl.
+From the four condition code flags, eight conditions are defined, as shown in Tbl.
 2.3.
-There is no condition code for less than or equal, not C or not V-there just wasn't enough space in 3-bits.
+There are no condition codes for either less than or equal or greater than, whether signed or unsigned.
+In a similar fashion, there is no condition code for not V-there just wasn't enough space in 3-bits.
 Ways of handling non-supported conditions are discussed in Sec.
 2.2.6.